OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 At this time, we are unable to extend existing subscriptions.
 However, you can extend your subscription by purchasing a special option for $99.00/year.
 When your subscription is about to expire, you will receive a reminder about renewing it that contains instructions for how to extend your subscription.

-### What are my options for signing up for Azure?
+### What account can I use to sign up for the developer program?

-Until recently, you could only sign up for a new Microsoft Azure subscription using your Microsoft account (Windows Live ID).
-Azure now supports using either of the following two account methods to sign up:
+You can sign up for the developer program by using either of the following two account methods:
-- Microsoft accounts (created by you for personal use)
-- Work or school accounts (issued by an admin for business/academic use)

-For more information, see [Sign up for Azure as an organization](https://docs.microsoft.com/en-us/azure/active-directory/sign-up-organization).
+- **Microsoft account** (created by you for personal use).
+Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox Live, or Office 365.
+Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
+After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.
+- **Work or school account** (issued by an admin for business/academic use).
+Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Office 365.
+When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
+For more information, see [Manage your Azure AD directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-administer).

 ## Support